Santosh0236/WebScrapping/README.md

 # WebScrapping
-This program is fully functional and getting the data from RSS Feed URL.
-In RSS Feed URL there is a tag of URL and based on the provided URL it is scrapping the all news from individual URL and storing into a dataframe.
-Based on the df creating the CSV file.
-Later this python program can be run into a batch file and can be schedule it as per desire frequency.
-So that we can fetch the news as per requirement.
-In this file there is an option for to insert the data into oracle db only.
+This Python program is designed to efficiently extract and process news data from RSS Feed URLs.
+It retrieves the RSS feed, identifies specific URLs within the feed, and scrapes all news articles from each URL.
+The extracted data is organized into a DataFrame, which is then used to generate a CSV file.
+Additionally, the program includes functionality to insert the processed data into an Oracle database if required.

+To automate the process, the script can be converted into a batch file and scheduled to run at desired intervals, ensuring timely and consistent fetching of news as per requirements.